 Kansas child care assistance programs.

 Kansas families may qualify for one of several types of child care assistance.
 The government can issue subsidies or vouchers to qualified parents.
+There are also free daycare programs in Kansas as well as other options for low income parents.
 Any financial aid provided depends on state and federal government funding levels.
 Resources are limited and there is often a waiting list in place.

 The Subsidy Program helps pay for certain types of day and child care costs.
 Many types of lower income families and parents may qualify.
 Some examples of likely beneficiaries are as follows.